top of page

 Post: Blog2_Post

 Getting your research paper published in an academic journal is a great way to gain external validation and credibility for your work.
-There are various journals that now publish high school research and it can get overwhelming to decide the one that matches your specific requirements.
+There are various journals that now publish high school research, and one such journal is the Journal of Student Research, which can help students showcase their work.

 For students, who are looking for a journal with a less time-consuming review process, the Journal of Student Research is a great option.